-It’s tragic that the man who created so much of Britain’s railway infrastructure was driven to a point where he had to get out.
-But I know how he feels.
-Replace ‘railway matters’ with ‘television’, ‘journalism’, ‘education’, ‘science’ or even ‘society’ and I’ve come to exactly the same conclusion myself.
+But I know exactly how he feels.
+Replace ‘railway’ with ‘television’, ‘journalism’, or ‘science’ and I’ve come to exactly the same conclusion myself.

-Some might say that’s the cynicism that comes with advancing years.
+Some might call that cynicism.
 But I don’t think so.
-There are still lots of things I’m enthusiastic about.
+There are still lots of things I’m enthusiastic about and lots of things I’d like to do.
 I’d say it had less to do with my own cynicism and more to do with the cynics who now run everything.
 People who know the price of everything and the value of nothing, as Oscar Wilde said.

 But it’s only natural.
 All institutions end up that way.

 I remember visiting Bhagwan Shree Rajneesh‘s ashram in Pune (or Poona as it was called then) just before Christmas 1979.
 Not that I was ever a Bhagwan follower, Rajneeshee or Orange Person as they used to be called.
-I was backpacking around India at the BBC‘s expense looking for a story for a documentary film that would eventually become the opening programme in a major new television series, Great Railway Journeys of the World.
+I was backpacking around India at the BBC‘s expense looking for a story for a documentary film that became the pilot programme for a major new television series, Great Railway Journeys of the World.